nikpapag/chaos-workshop/README.md

 | Network Packet Corruption Percentage |100|
 10. Click on **Apply Changes** and then **Save**
 11. Run the experiment and observe the logs.
-12. While the experiment is running navigate to the application's endpoint
+12. While the experiment is running navigate to the application's endpoint (see image below)
+13. Observe the network errors

 | project                | domain        | suffix |
 | ---------------------- | ------------- | ------ |